-When to plant Raspberry?
+When to plant Raspberries?

 Can I grow Raspberries from seed?

-How to plant raspberry?
+How to plant a raspberry plant?

 - Remove the root ball from the bag and shake off the excess soil.